 Our Oral Health Services: what happens at a dental hygiene appointment?

-Scaling and Root Planing: This is what the bulk of your dental hygiene appointment consists of.
+Scaling and Root Planing: Your dental hygiene appointment is most often spent on scaling and root planing.
 Your dental hygienist will manually remove any soft (plaque) or hard (calculus) buildup that has accumulated above and below your gum line.
 This is a very important part of preventing gum disease.

 Polishing: This pain free procedure is done with a polish that is similar to toothpaste, and a rubber cup.
-It helps to remove stubborn stain and sticky build up called biofilm from the enamel.
+Polishing helps to remove stubborn stain and sticky build up, called biofilm, from the enamel.

 Fluoride: Fluoride is a mineral that occurs naturally in many foods however due to the acids in the foods we eat we lose fluoride through demineralization and remineralization.
 We recommend fluoride as a preventative oral care treatment – this preventative care is endorsed by Health Canada and the Canadian Dental Association.
 Remineralization with fluoride will allow the enamel layer to repair and make the teeth more resistant to plaque and early decay.